-Whether you’re just starting out and need a basic treadmill that will help you learn the ropes, or you’re a seasoned fitness person who has tried almost any other treadmill out there, you can still find something fitting with this manufacturer.
+Whether you’re just starting out and need a basic treadmill that will help you learn the ropes, or you’re a seasoned fitness buff who has tried almost any other treadmill out there, you can still find something fitting with this manufacturer.
 It all boils down to their hoard of treadmill options that have different capabilities, and come at different prices too.

 To give you a feel of what to expect with these treadmills, I’m going to take you quickly through the entry-level T-series, Incline trainers, and then a notch higher to the commercial series.

 If you’re just starting out exploring what treadmills are all about, or you’re on a budget, and just want an affordable cardio machine, then the T-series is for you.
 However, don’t let the low price fool you, these machines still got some steam in them.

 Starting with the power, their motors usually deliver about 2.6 to 3.6 horsepower, you can be sure to break a sweat with these treadmills.
 You also get about 10 percent to 12 percent incline to crank up the intensity of your workout and put your leg muscles to the test, although this too depends on the model you go for.

 However, you will still get other awesome specs such as HD touchscreen display, FlexSelect cushioning, as well as Bluetooth compatible audio, mostly on the series’ higher-end models.